-These CGU are tested for impairment annually, and whenever events or changes in circumstances indicate that their value may be impaired, by comparing their carrying amount, including goodwill, to their value in use.
+These CGU are tested for impairment annually, and whenever events or changes in circumstances indicate that their value

 Value in use corresponds to the present value of the future cash flows expected to be derived from the subsidiaries included in the cash-generating unit.
 As required by IAS 36, it is calculated by applying pre-tax discount rates to pre-tax future cash flows.